Pogacar wins stage six to take Tour de France lead

 Britain's Tour debutant Tom Pidcock finished fourth.

-With a time bonus applied, Slovenian Pogacar, 23, has a four-second lead overall from Neilson Powless.
+With a time bonus applied, Slovenian Pogacar, 23, has a four-second lead overall from American Neilson Powless.

-It was the seventh Tour stage win for the UAE Team Emirates rider, who won the Tour in 2020 and 2021.
+It was a seventh stage win in the event for the UAE Team Emirates rider, who won the Tour in 2020 and 2021.

-Belgian Wout van Aert started the day with the yellow jersey and had opened up a gap of two minutes in this 220km journey from Binche to Longwy but fell back into the peloton with 11km to go.
+The 219.9km route from Binche to Longwy marked the longest stage in this year's race and it began frenetically with Belgian's Wout van Aert at the forefront of several attacks before one stuck.

+The Jumbo-Visma rider initially escaped in a three-man group containing Jakob Fuglsang and Quinn Simmons but his over-ambitious move which saw him at the front of the race for over 130km and go solo in the final 30km, eventually cost him the yellow jersey when he was caught and passed 11km from the line.

 Stage six results